mnot/I-D/web-proxy-desc/draft.md

 ## name

 A string containing a short, memorable name for the proxy; typically 64 characters or less.
-This member MUST be present.
+This member MUST be present for the WPD to be considered valid.

 ## desc

 A string containing a textual description of the proxy's function(s); typically 256 characters or less.
-This member MUST be present.
+This member MUST be present for the WPD to be considered valid.

 ## moreInfo

 A string containing a URL {{RFC3986}} that leads to more information about the proxy, its operation, who operates it, etc. The URL MUST have a scheme of "https" {{RFC7230}}, and MUST be able to respond with an HTML {{W3C.CR-html5-20140731}} representation.
-This member MUST be present.
+This member MUST be present for the WPD to be considered valid.

 ## proxies